on this page

 When and how to update your business income and assets

-You need to tell us within 14 days if there are any changes to your business income or assets.
-This includes if JobKeeper Payment has affected your business income.
+You need to tell us within 14 days about any changes to your overall business income or assets.
+For example, if your business took on or lost a major contract, this may be a change to your overall business income.

 If your business income has changed you need to give us an updated Profit and Loss Statement form.